oeknudsen/fm-squad-planner/README.md

 ## Usage

 1. **Select Formation**: Choose a formation from the sidebar dropdown
-2. **Add Players**: Click on a position chip on the pitch or use the depth chart to add players
+2. **Add Players**: Use the depth chart to add players to positions
 3. **Edit Players**: Click on any player slot to edit their details
 4. **Manage Depth**: Use the depth chart accordion to manage all three slots per position
 5. **Export/Import**: Use the sidebar buttons to export your squad plan as JSON or import a previously saved plan